kishank12312/fastfood/README.md

 **Features**
  - Create account
  - Login/Logout
+ - Login with Google OAuth (BITSMails only)
  - Email verfication for non social accounts
- - Login with Google OAuth (BITSMails only)
- - Stores user location at the time of registering with the help of the browser's GeoLocation API
+ - Store user location at the time of registering with the help of the browser's GeoLocation API
  - Browse the menu to see the items that can be ordered
  - Add items to cart, Increase/Decrease quantity per item
  - Checkout cart/Place order